danhosteltemplate/reepay-examples/README.md

 [`reepay-js-example-simple`](reepay-js-example-simple)

-Single HTML page demonstrating the use of the Reepay Javascript Library.
+Simple example showing the use of the Reepay Javascript library to make a sign-up page.

 ## API examples